Donors and Partners

 Major

-FARO, a longtime supporter of the Smithsonian’s Digitization Program Office, through its 3D laser scanning technology for high-precision 3D measurement, imaging and comparison of parts and compound structures, has helped the Smithsonian to 3D digitize many of it’s iconic objects, such as Hiram Power’s model of the Greek Slave sculpture (1843) in the Smithsonian’s American Art Museum, and Cerro Ballena, a unique site that
+FARO, a longtime supporter of the Smithsonian’s Digitization Program Office, through its 3D laser scanning technology for high-precision 3D measurement, imaging and comparison of parts and compound structures, has helped the Smithsonian to 3D digitize many of its iconic objects, such as Neil Armstrong’s spacesuit from the historic Apollo 11 mission that landed the first humans on the moon in the National Air and Space Museum, and Cerro Ballena, a unique site that preserved seve